adi-miller/Irrigate/readme.md

 `pip install -r requirements.txt`

+Copy config_sample.yaml to config.yaml and edit to match your location and preferences.

+## Run

+`python3 irrigate.py <config.yaml>`

 ## Instructions

 - Valve `suspend` works while working and doesn't cancel the job.
 Suspension can be observed by examining openSeconds